Brooding for Beginners

 Location, location, location.
 Decide where you would like to keep your chicks for at least a month.
 Good areas for brooders are indoors, draft free, dry, away from other pets/potential hazards, and have a means of supplying electricity.
 Make sure it is located in a place where it can be easily cleaned.
 Also, keep in mind your chicks will be “feathering out” and losing down.
 This makes for a dusty atmosphere so the dining room might not be the ideal brooding location!
 Try a garage, basement, or outbuilding.
 If other poultry have spent any amount of time in the area make sure to disinfect well.

 Once you’ve found the perfect place it’s time to put it all together.
-Clean your brooder container and feeders, waterers, etc. (1 part bleach: 4 parts water makes for a nice cleaner) Set your sterilized container of choice or Brooder Guard on a stable surface or floor.
+Clean your brooder container and feeders, waterers, etc. (1 part bleach: 9 parts water makes a good disinfectant).
+Set your sterilized container of choice or Brooder Guard on a stable surface or floor.
 Check for sharp edges or anything else that may be hazardous.
 Next, lay your bedding 2”-3” thick.
 Do not use newspaper.
 It is slippery and can damage your chicks’ fragile legs!
 Wood shavings are a good choice, but ONLY pine as other types of wood shavings can be toxic.
 Pine shavings are your best bet.
 Sand and corn cob bedding are good alternatives if you prefer something other than pine shavings.

 Place your feeder(s) and waterer(s) away from where you plan to have your heat source in your newly bedded brooder.
 Place a thermometer a couple of inches from the bottom of the brooder; at chick height.
 This will give you a more accurate temperature reading of your brooder.
 Clamp your heat lamp to the side of the brooder or hang (no closer than 18” from bedding) above the brooder.
 Make sure you are leaving enough room in the brooder for your chicks to both enjoy the heat and get away from the heat.
 You can adjust the height of your lamp to change the temperature.
 A good start is 90-95 degrees Fahrenheit.
 Reduce the heat by 5-7 degrees each week until you reach 65-70 degrees.
 By then your weather may be warm enough that the chicks won’t require a supplemental heat source.

-The very best way to gauge the temperature in the brooder is to simply watch your chicks behavior.
+The very best way to gauge the temperature in the brooder is to simply watch your chicks’ behavior.
 If they huddle together under the heat source – they’re cold.
 If they are spread about the brooder and inactive, even panting – they’re hot.
-A group of chicks spread out over the brooder, chirping, and active are happy!
+A group of chicks that are spread out over the brooder, chirping, and active are happy!
 If your brooder container is shallow, wrap Brooder Guard around it.
 This will eliminate any drafts which can chill your birds and cause losses.
 Your brooder is now ready for your chicks!

 Things to Watch for in Your Brooder: